-The day arrives, I am in my office with the student leaders.
-The President arrives, and I see in the lobby of Hamilton the number of serious looking guys who have walked him over, hovering about.
+The day comes and I am in my office with the student leaders.
+The president arrives, and I see in the lobby of Hamilton a number of serious-looking guys who have walked him over, hovering about.
 There's a knock on my door, and I open it to see an earnest face.
 "I'm Reverend Calvin Butts, Minister of the Abyssinian Baptist Church.
 The students have asked me to join them."

-First, I see what I know: I know the students have set me up.
-The President's guys are hovering very close outside the door, and if I give the word, Reverend Butts will be escorted out.
+First, I see what I know: The students have set me up.
+The president's guys are hovering very close outside the door, and if I give the word, Reverend Butts will be escorted out.

-Then, I know what I see: I see these are nevertheless my students, and they need Reverend Butts with them.
+Second, I know what I see: These are my students, and they need Reverend Butts with them.

 So, I say, "Come on in, Reverend Butts."
-We all sit down in my office, and Reverend Butts proceeds to negotiate directly with the President: "I would like to help these students understand that they should step down in the face of an injunction, in order not to be arrested or worse.
-Mr. President, are you aware of the terrible condition of the Nurses' residence next to the Abyssinian Baptist Church?
-This is the Residence for nurses in Harlem Hospital, and your University provides that hospital with its physicians."

-The President does not skip a beat: "Reverend Butts, we will see to it that Columbia fixes up the Residence Hall where these nurses live."
-Reverend Butts says nothing to the President but instead turns to the students: "I think you should see that you have made your point, and that you should step down peacefully."
+We all sit down in my office, and Reverend Butts proceeds to negotiate directly with the president: "I would like to help these students understand that they should step down in the face of an injunction, in order not to be arrested, or worse.
+Mr. president, are you aware of the terrible condition of the nurses' residence next to the Abyssinian Baptist Church?
+This is the residence for nurses in Harlem Hospital, and your University provides that hospital with its physicians."
+The president does not skip a beat: "Reverend Butts, we will see to it that Columbia fixes up the residence hall where these nurses live."
+Reverend Butts then says nothing to the president, but instead turns to the students: "I think you should see that you have made your point, and that you should step down peacefully."